laiqujan/bayesian-analysis/README.md

 </code></pre>
 ![Prior Check -2](/images/precis-plot-for-bc.png)

-In figure, we can see bug completnes do not show positive impact...this could be ...issue with the way we calucluate the bug quality. however, in reality it should be cause for valid bug reports.
-However, we will see what happens with closed source data.
+In the figure, we can see that bug completeness results are opposite to what we were expecting.
+The default treatment V1 means no factor was found in the bug report, but the results favor valid instead of invalid bug reports.
+V1 to V4 results seem okay.
+As I said in this start, it may not be possible to reveal the relationship by calculating the factors mentioned earlier from the bug report.

 # Sanity check of the posterior
 We will use the built-in function **postcheck** for a sanity check.